Equivariant Partially Wrapped Fukaya Categories on Liouville Sectors: Symplectic quotient with singularities

 To apply previous results, we impose similar assumptions on $\underline{X}$ as before; we assume that there exists a smooth projective compactification $\underline{Y}\supset\underline{X}$ of $\underline{X}$ by a SNC divisor $\underline{K}$, and that each $\underline{D}_i$ extends to a smooth ample divisor of $\underline{Y}$.
 Since $X_{k}^\circ$ is obtained as a divisor complement, the same holds for $X_{k-1}^\circ$.
 Both spaces are equipped with the Liouville structure described in \eqref{defn: omegalambda}.
 We choose Lagrangians compatibly with this structure: we say that an $(\bS^1)^n$-invariant Lagrangian is of disk type if it is of disk type near each $D_{j,n}$ for each $j$.
 We then inductively define

-By inductively applying Proposition \ref{prop: conicsingred}, we have the following result. \begin{thm} Let $L_i \subset \mu^{-1}(0)$ be exact, $(\bS^1)^n$-invariant Lagrangians that are of disk type near the singularities.
-Then, for each $k=1,\cdots, n$, there is an isomorphism
+By inductively applying Proposition \ref{prop: conicsingred}, we have the following result. \begin{thm} Let $L \subset \mu^{-1}(0)$ be an exact, $(\bS^1)^n$-invariant Lagrangian that is of disk type near the singularities.
+Then, for each $k=1,\cdots, n$, there is an isomorphism of filtered vector spaces

 which is a cohomology version of \cite[Conjecture A]{lekili2023equivariant}. \end{thm}